Ibra-22Kh/Ibra-22Kh/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Farouq
 ==============================================================================================================================

-Web Application Engineer, AI Enigneer
+Web Application Engineer | AI Enigneer
 -------------------------------------

 I've been eager to make better myself at problem-solving, game designing, and anything that can benefit me in the software engineering industry.
 I tend to learn more about computer science and hardware development, I'm trying in the long term to make beneficial ideas with more skills I acquire throughout my journey.